Certificate in Nursing Education

 Completion of two experiential or observational experiences at School of Nursing committee or faculty meetings

-*Students admitted/enrolled in the Certificate in Nursing Education will work with the Office of Student, Academic and Multicultural Services to develop an individualized plan to fulfill the CNE requirements.
+*Students admitted/enrolled in the Certificate in Nursing Education will work with a UMSN advisor to develop an individualized plan to fulfill the CNE requirements.